10.5.2. Destructors

 }

 Memory leak examples.
-The new operator allocates and returns the address of heap memory, which the program typically stores in a pointer variable.
+The new operator allocates from the heap and returns its address, and the program typically saves the address in a pointer variable.
 If the program loses the address, it can't use, recover, or delete the allocated memory, creating a memory leak.
 (The memory isn't physically lost, and the operating system reclaims it when the program terminates.)
-Programmers inadvertently create memory leaks in two ways:
+Programmers typically create memory leaks in two ways:

 1. Allocates memory for an object on the heap and saves its address in the variable p1.

 2. Allocates memory for a new object and saves its address in p1.
 Saving the new address overwrites or replaces the previous address, losing it.
-Once its address is lost, the first object is unreachable, unusable, and the program cannot delete it.
 Overwriting an address is a logical programming error whose only solution is programmer awareness and avoidance.

-3. Allocates memory for an object on the heap and saves its address in the variable p2. p2 is a local (stack) variable the program deallocates when the function ends.
-However, the program doesn't deallocate the heap memory for the object, and it becomes unreachable and unusable.
+2. Allocates memory for an object on the heap and saves its address in the variable p2, a local function or stack variable.
+The program deallocates ps when the function ends, discarding the saved address.
+However, the program doesn't deallocate the heap memory for the object, creating a memory leak.

 Destructors: Managing Memory